-There are several type of standards available online to improve your domain reputation and email deliverability rate.
-Most of the enterprise environments implement them all.
+There are several types of standards available online to improve your domain reputation and email deliverability rate.
+Most enterprise environments implement them all.

 - SPF (Sender Policy Framework)

 - DMARC (Domain-based Message Authentication, Reporting & Conformance)

 - Brand Indicator Message Identification (BIMI) (Not Widely used anymore – Needs Verified Mark Certificates to achieve the same)